kumu/docs/guides/organizations.md

 ![project add users](/images/organization-project-users.png)

 These users can be existing members of your organization, but you can also add any personal Kumu account.
-This is useful when, for example, you're creating a project for a client, and you want them to view one project but don't want to add them to your Kumu organization.
+This is useful when, for example, you're creating a project for a client, and you want them to view that project, but you don't want to add them to your Kumu organization.

-You can then grant those users one of three access roles:
+You can grant users one of three project access roles:

 - **Observers** can only view the project—they can't make any changes
 - **Contributors** can view and edit the project